 Rooms that are full of clutter, or the household dumping ground, may take longer than a day to organize the clutter before you can tackle cleaning it.
 It could take that long because you would need to find storage solutions and set them up before even beginning to clean your room.

-It’s darn near impossible (and incredibly frustrating) to clean a messy room when you have piles of random stuff in your way.
+It’s darn near impossible (and incredibly frustrating) to clean a very messy room when you have piles of random stuff in your way.

 How to clean your room fast